Jeerjimbe: Production

-In an interview with Times of India, the director said, "Jeerjimbe is a story of adventures of a 13-year-old girl from a remote village in Karnataka.
+In an interview with The Times of India, the director said, "Jeerjimbe is a story of adventures of a 13-year-old girl from a remote village in Karnataka.
 The story is based on the emotional struggles of a girl when a bicycle enters her life as part of the free cycles programmes provided by the government to all high-school children in rural areas".
 The film was made through a crowd funding campaign and was later backed by producer Pushkara Mallikarjunaiah.

 Reception

 The theatre release of Jeerjimbe elicited rave reviews.
 The Indian Express hailed Jeerjimbe as a film that "makes us believe in our dreams.
 And it does so effortlessly, given the complexities of human emotions during such a journey".
 The popular film portal "Film Companion" called Jeerjimbe a "deeply empowering social drama".
 Times of India likened the film "to the cinema one experiences from Iran or Italy, where the narrative is subtle and realistic".
 The Bangalore Mirror emphasized that Jeerjimbe is a film "that children can enjoy, grownups can empathise with and a discernible mind would appreciate".